rellermeyer/TUD-DistributedSystems/docs/report.md

 ## Implementation Details

-We have used the **akka** framework to implement coordinators and participants as actors since it simplifies distributed and concurrent application development.
-Actors communicate with each other through messages using the akka API.
 These messages are signed using public key technology so that no unidentified participant can interfere.
 The view change mechanism has not been implemented.